Directing degree – MA – Bath Spa University Skip to main content

 Overview

 You’ll explore approaches to directing through seminars and practical work.
-Alongside this, you’ll develop an advanced understanding of actor training.
+Alongside this, you’ll develop an advanced understanding of actor training, so that you can facilitate an actor’s process.

 Course structure